-If you feel you have been harassed at work and it causes emotional distress and interferes with your ability to do your job, call us at 888-762-0297 to discuss your case.
+If somebody at work is harassing you, and it causes emotional distress and interferes with your ability to do your job, call us at 888-762-0297 to discuss your case.

 Your consultation will be confidential and free.